Welcome to the Department of Anthropology

 - Liz Kryder-Reid won the Landscape History Essay Prize given by the Landscape History Chapter of the Society of Architectural Historians for her article: "‘Perennially New’: Santa Barbara and the Origins of the California Mission Garden" published in the Journal of the Society of Architectural Historians Vol. 69:3 (September 2010):378-405.
 Jurors noted that "Kryder-Reid’s history is well-written, well structured, well-scaled, and contributes directly and powerfully to new histories and/or to revisionist of preservation practices of landscapes."

-- Paul Mullins will present the opening lecture "The Politics of Youth Culture: Selling Sex, Drugs, and Rock and Roll in Contemporary Consumer Culture"at the IUPUI Weekend U March 8th.
+- Paul Mullins presented the opening lecture "The Politics of Youth Culture: Selling Sex, Drugs, and Rock and Roll in Contemporary Consumer Culture"at the IUPUI Weekend U March 8th.
 His op-ed piece Why National Science Foundation Funding—and Archaeology—Matters appeared in the Huffington Post in November 2013.
 He also blogs at Archaeology and Material Culture.

 - Under the direction of Holly Cusack-McVeigh, the Anthropology Department held its first Summer Field School at the Sugpiaq Alutiiq Native Village of Nanwalek, Alaska in Summer 2013.
 Students primary focus was on establishing a community-based, tribal museum, which included cleaning and rehousing objects at the tribal museum, working on cultural heritage projects, and mentoring youth.
 The course will be offered again in the summer of 2015, and student travel scholarships may be available.
 Interested students should contact Dr. Cusack-McVeigh for more information.